An NOR Investment *

 Out of regard for the decedent’s privacy, we’re not showing how the remains were laid to rest inside the Cradle.
 Instead, here’s a shot with me laying inside the Cradle on the bed of wood chips.
 I’m 5’10”, so you can see that the cradle can easily accommodate someone who’s up to 6’6″ in height.

-A key requirement for natural organic reduction is that the remains reach a temperature of at least 131 degF and hold that temp for three days.
-This picture shows the probe that will allow us to track the temperature at the center of the Cradle during the reduction process.
+A key requirement for natural organic reduction is that the remains reach a temperature of at least 131degF and hold that temp for three days.
+This picture shows the probe that allows us to track the temperature at the center of the Cradle during the reduction process.

 Washington law requires that remains be transported in a leak proof containment.
 That requirement is usually satisfied by encasing the remains in a large, plastic bag.
 That’s not an impediment for cremation because it will burn up in the oven, but for the natural organic reduction process to operate, the plastic bag has to be removed.